StefLove/EoS-original-Partial/README.md

 &nbsp;&nbsp;&nbsp; Rows 400-438 in the old code, replaced with better code: rows 818-856 in the new code. <br />
 &nbsp;&nbsp;&nbsp; Rows 525-528,547-556 in the old code, replaced with better code: rows 425-443 in the new code.<p />
 &nbsp;&nbsp;&nbsp; The result of these improvements of mine is that my code is faster and more dynamic than the old one.
-<br />&nbsp;<br />&nbsp;<br />
+<br />&nbsp;<br />

 Now you see that the developer who wrote the bad code was'nt that very skilled,<br />
 despite an education of 5 years in IT technology and programming !<br />
-You just can't be a plain developer, you must be an excellent developer who delivers code that works and looks nice !
+You just can't just be a plain developer, you must be an excellent developer who delivers code that works and looks nice !
 <p />
 This system will be hosted at http://enabling.se<br />